mariusdanciu/snn/README.md

 ![train-test curve](https://github.com/mariusdanciu/rust_nn/blob/master/train_adam.png)

-**Test results
+**Test results**
-1 With Adam optimizer we see ~95% accuracy on ~360 iterations
+* With Adam optimizer we see ~95% accuracy on ~385 iterations
-2. Without Adam we see ~ 93% accuracy after 1200 iteration.
+* Without Adam we see ~ 93% accuracy after 1200 iteration.

-**Thus with Adam optimizer we observe a reach to a slightly higher accuracy ~3.4 times faster.
+**Thus with Adam optimizer we observe a reach to a slightly higher accuracy ~3.1 times faster.**

 The library supports:
 1. L2 regularization